pangpang20/docs.getdbt.com/website/docs/community/resources/oss-expectations.md

 ### We take seriously our role as maintainers of a standard

 As a standard, dbt must be reliable and consistent.
+Our first priority is ensuring the continued high quality of existing dbt capabilities, before we introduce net-new capabilities.

-We believe dbt as a framework should be flexible enough to ["make the easy things easy, and the hard things possible"](https://en.wikipedia.org/wiki/Perl#Philosophy).
+We also believe dbt as a framework should be extensible enough to ["make the easy things easy, and the hard things possible"](https://en.wikipedia.org/wiki/Perl#Philosophy).
 To that end, we _don't_ believe it's appropriate for dbt to have an out-of-the-box solution for every niche problem.
-We view it as our responsibility as maintainers to decide when something should be "possible" -- via macros, packages, etc. -- and when something should be "easy" -- built into the dbt Core standard.
+Users have the flexibility to achieve many custom behaviors by defining their own macros, materializations, hooks, and more.
+We view it as our responsibility as maintainers to decide when something should be "possible" — via macros, packages, etc. — and when something should be "easy" — built into the dbt Core standard.

-In that capacity, we’ll do our best to respond to new issues with context (including links to related issues), feedback, alternatives/workarounds, and (whenever possible) pointers to code that would aid a community contributor.
-If a change is so tricky or involved that the initiative rests solely with us, we’ll do our best to explain the complexity, and when / why we could foresee prioritizing it.
-Our role also includes maintenance of the backlog of issues, such as closing duplicates, proposals we don’t intend to support, or stale issues (no activity for 180 days).
+So when will we say "yes" to new capabilities for dbt Core?
+The signals we look for include:
+- Upvotes on issues in our GitHub repos
+- Open source dbt packages trying to close a gap
+- Technical advancements in the ecosystem

+In the meantime — we’ll do our best to respond to new issues with:
+- Clarity about whether the proposed feature falls into the intended scope of dbt Core
+- Context (including links to related issues)
+- Alternatives/workarounds
+- When possible, pointers to code that would aid a community contributor

 ### Initiative is everything